HISTORY OF ALL SOUL’S DAY: DAY OF THE DEAD

 “The Day of the Dead,” a public holiday in Mexico, honors the dead, especially children, and harkens back to pre-Columbian indigenous traditions across Mexico and some parts of Latin America, Spain, Italy, and the Philippines.

-Even Google Doodles makes reference to the Day of the Dead.
+Even Google Doodles refers to the Day of the Dead.

 Bill Petro, your friendly neighborhood historian